martgilf/JPTechTest/README.md

 Please refer to: 'src/main' directory for the Java code; 'src/test' for the JUnit tests; 'src/test/resources' for the JSON test files;  and, the 'surefire-reports' directory for evidence of testing and test-driven development.

-The code was subject to static analysis, using SonarLint, and test/code coverage, using EclEmma, reporting.
+The code was subject to static analysis using SonarLint, and test/code coverage reporting using EclEmma.